tetragrade/veracity-ttrpg/readme.md

 + Other miscellaneous properties & abilities are described on the sheet in natural language, under "other features".
 ## Inventories.
 + Characters have two slot-based inventories (Light + Flesh).
 They can have at most 18 Light & 18 Flesh slots.
-+ Fill and unlock your slots from lowest to highest.
++ Unlock your slots from lowest to highest, but fill them from highest to lowest.
+Empty slots should always be continuous at the low numbers.
 + Characters start with 4 Flesh slots, 4 Light slots, and 4 slots to assign freely.
 + Your inventories are everything that burdens you, not just what you're carrying.
 Dropping something for a second doesn't immediately remove it: it must be left behind.
 + You can rearrange items in slots freely, at any time.
 If your capacity is reduced i.e. an item is forcibly added or a slot is removed, you can choose the item that is removed.